Request for Proposals

 - The extent to which program evaluation data or research is present.

-- The level of attention to culturally competent practices.
+- The level of attention to collaborative, culturally-competent practices.

 - The relevance to special education and early intervention dispute resolution.

 - The extent to which innovative practices and methods are shared and demonstrated.

 Proposals must be submitted no later than May 15, 2021.